biosails/pheniqs/docs/2.0/illumina_python_api.md

 H7LT2DSXX_S1_L003_R1_001.fastq.gz
 H7LT2DSXX_S1_L003_R2_001.fastq.gz
 ```
->**bcl2fastq output** 2 biological and 2 technical sequences are often found in 4 fastq files produced by bcl2fastq base calling. `R1` containing the 3 prime prefix of the insert region, `I1` containing the i7 index, `I2` containing the i5 index and `R2` containing the reverse complemented 5 prime suffix of the insert region, since it was read in reverse.
+>**bcl2fastq output** 2 biological and 2 technical sequences were produced by bcl2fastq base calling. `R1` containing the 3 prime prefix of the insert region, `I1` containing the i7 index, `I2` containing the i5 index and `R2` containing the reverse complemented 5 prime suffix of the insert region, since it was read in reverse.
 {: .example}

 ## Core configuration

 [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json) summarizes metadata extracted from [RunInfo.xml]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/181014_A00534_0024_AH7LT2DSXX/RunInfo.xml) and [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv).
-It is imported by most other configuration files in this tutorial.
+It is not meant to be executed by itself but is imported by most other configuration files in this tutorial.
 To generate one use the `core` subcommand of `pheniqs-illumina-api.py`

 >```shell
 pheniqs-illumina-api.py core \